Isaaq genocide: Erigavo

-Like Berbera, Erigavo was an Isaaq inhabited city that the SNM did not attack, it has experienced no armed conflict between the SNM and the Somali army for at least several months, yet civilian Isaaqs have suffered both killings and arrests there at the hands of the army and other government forces.
+Like Berbera, Erigavo was an Isaaq-inhabited city that the SNM did not attack; it has experienced no armed conflict between the SNM and the Somali army for at least several months, yet civilian Isaaqs have suffered both killings and arrests there at the hands of the army and other government forces.

 The army started its campaign in Erigavo soon after the outbreak of fighting in Burao and Hargeisa.
 Hundreds of civilians were killed, and SNM forces did not reach that part of the country until 1989.
 One incident following a brief capture of the town in 1989 saw 60 Isaaq elders, who could not escape the city due to the difficult mountainous terrain, get taken out of their homes by government forces and were "shot by a firing squad against a wall of the public relations office".
-A number of large mass graves were found in Erigavo in 2012.
+Several large mass graves were found in Erigavo in 2012.
 On 16 March 1989, SNM forces captured and held Erigavo for three hours before leaving the town.
 Despite an agreement between Somalian authorities and Isaaq elders that the Somalian military would not engage in reprisals against the civilian population, the Somalian army reportedly bombarded the town and then went in, killing an estimated 500 remaining members of the Isaaq clan.
 A woman who had visited the town the following month, and who was interviewed by Africa Watch in London, described the incident: